phenoscape/Phenex/README.md

 $ sbt jdkPackager:packageBin
 ```

-The build process wil automatically download all dependencies, and hence may take some time when you run it for the first time.
+The build process will automatically download all dependencies, and hence may take some time when you run it for the first time.

 History
 =======